juliencol/unify/README.md

 # Description
 Unify is a web application for isep students.
-Its main goal is to promote school clubs.
+Its main goal is to manage school events.

 # Get the repository
 Make sure you're in the folder where you want the repo to be.